-Every two weeks, Radiolab releases a podcast - a free audio file that automatically downloads to your computer using software like iTunes.
-Subscribe to our podcast, and you'll always have the latest episode.
-Listen to podcasts on your computer, or transfer the files to your iPod or MP3 player and take them with you anywhere.
+Listen to the podcast: Every two weeks, Radiolab releases a podcast -- a free audio file that automatically downloads to your computer using software like iTunes.
+Subscribe to our podcast, and you'll always have the latest episodes and shorts.

 Radiolab takes time.
 Each hour is like a little movie for your ear, and that takes time!
 Our particular blend of reporting and documentary is heavily researched -- and sometimes we're reporting on stories that are still unfolding.
 Unlike a daily news program, we're able to wait to see how the story ends.
 And we work hard to create layered sonic experiences -- we hire actors, create and record our own sound effects, and compose music.
 All of this takes time.
 Be patient.
 It'll be worth it.

 Radiolab is produced by WNYC Radio.
 You can support Radiolab with a gift to WNYC.

 Radiolab uses a wide range of recording equipment when it steps out of the studio and into the world.
 We frequently use Sound Devices 7-series digital audio recorders with an Audio-Technica AT835 shotgun mic.
 But we've been known to go to great lengths to get good sound, using every variety of microphone and recorder imaginable: stereo mics, carddioid lavaliers, omni-directional mics, even parabolic microphones.
 And we've been known to use all kinds of recorders as well: DATs, minidiscs, tiny handheld digital recorders (the edirol R-9 or H2 zoom).
 But the most important part is what happens next ... when we feed our digital audio files into our Digidesign ProTools editing system.
 We spend an inexcusable amount of time bending, twisting, condensing, and transforming the sounds we collect on our Apple computers.